-In the Intention stage, the change agents weigh the alternatives and decide upon a specific course of action.
+In the Intention Stage, the change agents and senior managers weigh the strategies and alternatives available to move the needed changes forward in the organization.
+They decide upon a specific course of action that will bring about change.
 They formulate a vision for the organization.

-The Intention stage ends with the selection of an approach for moving the organization through the changes needed as are the options in change management strategies and tactics.
+The Intention Stage ends with the selection of an approach for moving the organization through to make the changes needed.
+The options in change management strategies and tactics are also considered.
 Strategies that will accomplish the approach are also determined.

 If you're following the recommended course of action thus far, you have also assessed the readiness and the willingness of the employees in your organization to pursue the course of action and the needed changes.

 In the Intentions Stage, change agents, senior leaders, and managers must do all of the following to ensure success.

 - Assess the impact of suggested solutions and improvements on the organization.

 - If you are using an external consultant, assure that the organization's goals and needs are clearly understood and agreed upon in a written contract.